persteenolsen/django-starter-one/README.md

 - python manage.py runserver

-There is no Administration Backend abd no Database for this Starter serving Statis files
+There is no Administration Backend and no Database for this Starter serving Statis files

 ## How it Works